Ironraptor3/mkdocs_template/README.md

 To show the live wiki, which updates in real time as you save edits to pages, do the following:

 - Open up your Command Prompt and **navigate to the wiki folder**.
 This may be hard to do for new Command Line users.
 Think of it as the text equivalent for navigating folders in your computer.
+Type the following in Command Prompt:

   - See a list of folders  + files where you currently are `dir`

   - Go to folder X `cd X` (cd means change dir)

+    - You probably need to type `cd Documents\GitHub\your_repo_name`

   - Go back one `cd ..`

 - Prepare your Python (Those who followed The Easy Way do not need to do anything)

-- `mkdocs serve`
+- Type `mkdocs serve`

   - If following changing your flavor, below:  `bin\win\serve_custom.bat`

+- View in browser by going to the following address `localhost:8000` (Type this in the top of your browser)

-- To close later, press ctrl+C in the Window
+- To close later, press ctrl+C in Command Prompt

   - If asked to terminate batch job, `N`